Training on the involvement of human subjects in research is mandatory at Saint Louis University.

-All faculty, staff, students, and collaborating researchers who conduct human subjects research must complete the course of instruction offered by the Collaborative Institutional Review Board Training Initiative (CITI) Human Subjects Training at the website given below or provide documentation of having completed a comparable human subjects research training course.
+All faculty, staff, students, and collaborating researchers who conduct human subjects research must complete the Collaborative Institutional Review Board Training Initiative (CITI) Human Subjects Training at the website given below or provide documentation of having completed a comparable human subjects research training course.

-Investigators taking the CITI training must complete all required modules, regardless of where the research is being conducted.
 Investigators who have completed a human subjects research training course other than CITI may provide a copy of their training certificate to the IRB Office with their IRB application or to email@example.com.
-The SLU IRB will determine whether the training course satisfies the mandatory education requirement.
+The IRB will determine whether the training course satisfies the mandatory education requirement.

 For CITI training, please register at the following site: http://www.citiprogram.org/